 Viable

-• South coast day hikes — Seljalandsfoss, Gljúfrabúi, Skógafoss, Reynisfjara, Dyrhólaey
+• South coast — Seljalandsfoss, Gljúfrabúi, Skogafoss, Reynisfjara, Dyrhólaey

-• Short walks around the Golden Circle — Þingvellir, Gullfoss, the Geysir area
+• Stops around the Golden Circle — Þingvellir (Thingvellir), Gullfoss, the Geysir area

 • Reykjavík and the Reykjanes peninsula, including Reykjanesfólkvangur